FAQ

 How current is the data?

-Data is pulled live at the moment you generate your report.
-Air quality data is typically current to within hours.
-Water compliance and Superfund records update periodically as EPA receives new filings — typically quarterly.
-Flood maps are updated as FEMA revises panels, which can lag local development.
+Most sources are queried live at report time.
+Air quality is current to within hours.
+Water compliance and Superfund records update as EPA receives filings — typically quarterly.
+PFAS data (UCMR 5, TRI, DoD installations) is pre-loaded from federal bulk downloads and refreshed when EPA and DoD publish updates, typically quarterly or annually.
+Flood maps update as FEMA revises panels, which can lag local development.

 Payment & Access